Killer inside me

 The Beverly Patio Apartments resembling Ray's former residence adds saltpeter and sulfur to an early exchange: "You can see into my apartment but I can't see into yours."
 "I promise you I won't take advantage of it."
 "I would if it were the other way around."
 Andrew Solt's dialogue (with additions by Ray) and Ray's own visual ideas (realized by set designer Robert Peterson) suggest an important thesis of Hughes: that women are more perceptive than men and men, if they could share this ability, would only exploit it.

-Ray's ending--reportedly improvised with the actors on the set--throws his and Hughes' intentions into stark relief.
+Ray's ending-- reportedly improvised with the actors on the set-- throws his and Hughes' intentions into stark relief.
 Hughes paints a blistering indictment of the male gaze and ego, lost in a fog of self-delusion; Ray working with Bogart holds up a mirror.
-One is not necessarily inferior to another--Hughes persistent use of fog as a metaphor for Steele's interior state is both a necessary narrative strategy (if we knew Steele's thoughts with perfect clarity all the time the novel would have zero tension) and a superb prose realization of a major theme (women know the score, men are constantly fooling themselves); her powers of empathy are such one is compelled to wonder (how can she know so much about toxic masculinity?).
+One is not necessarily inferior to another-- Hughes persistent use of fog as a metaphor for Steele's interior state is both a necessary narrative strategy (if we knew Steele's thoughts with perfect clarity all the time the novel would have zero tension) and a superb prose realization of a major theme (women know the score, men are constantly fooling themselves); her powers of empathy are such one is compelled to wonder (how can she know so much about masculinity?).
 I submit that Hughes' tour de force resonates in other works, from Patricia Highsmith's Ripley novels to Jim Thompson's The Killer Inside Me to Bret Easton Ellis' American Psycho, and its impact as a consequence has been muted by the many (occasionally skillful) imitations.

-Being guilty might actually feel better for Steele--he admits "I'm a serial killer!" and everyone throws up their hands to respond "that explains everything!"
+Being guilty might actually feel better for Steele-- he admits "I'm a serial killer!" and everyone throws up their hands and responds "that explains everything!"
 As things stand Steele can't blame abnormal sexual urges or phases of the moon or early childhood trauma; he can't be arrested, can't escape, can't be executed for being what he is (which technically speaking isn't a crime).
-Steele--like Bogart within him or Ray behind him--is all out of excuses; he has no one left to confront but himself.
+Steele-- like Bogart within him or Ray behind him--is all out of excuses; he has no one left to confront for his actions but himself.

 No comments: